How to Encourage Your Kids to Love Reading

 1. Content is king

 Starting early and reading regularly is important.
-Studies show regularly reading to children can produce a soothing effect in kids and actually tighten the bond between parent and child.
-Reading to them has proven results, like happier and better behaved kids, which is a win for everyone.
+Studies show regularly reading to children can produce a soothing effect in kids and actually strengthen the bond between parent and child.
+Reading to them has proven benefits, like happier and better-behaved kids, which is a win for everyone.

 2. Get them involved

 Engage with your child as you read to them.
 Point to common words as you read them aloud to promote word recognition.
-Point to pictures when you’re reading about them so your child can get a mental picture of what you’re hearing.
+Point to pictures while reading so your child can connect what they're hearing to what they see.
 Let them turn the page.
 Keeping them involved will keep them engaged in the story.

 As soon as they’re old enough, let them pick the book you read.
-Plan weekly library visits and let them pick out the books to get them invested in it.
+Plan weekly library visits and let them choose books to get them invested in it.
 And always treat reading as a reward, not a punishment.
-Creating negative connotations for reading will likely result in a lifetime dislike of reading.
+Creating negative connotations around reading can result in a lifetime dislike of it.
 Try using a book as an incentive to pick up their room or get ready for bed.
-The goal is to get them to look forward to reading.
+The goal is to help them look forward to reading.

 3. Go beyond reading

 This one requires a little more effort, but it’s so worth it.
-When reading, try and use different voices for different characters.
+When reading, try using different voices for different characters.
 Act out parts of the story and encourage your child to do the same.
-Use props if you want to get serious about it.
-This is the part that help build strong bonds between the two of you.
-And chances are you’ll both end up having fun.
+Use props if you really want to get into it.
+This is the part that helps build strong bonds between the two of you.
+And chances are, you’ll both end up having fun.

 You don’t have to do this every time you read; you can save it for special occasions.
-But you might just have so much fun with it, you start doing it more often.
+But you might just have so much fun that you start doing it more often.

-We know that as a parent you juggle a lot in the week.
-Planning meals, pick-ups, doctor visits and sports can seem like too much that something like reading gets low priority.
-Which is okay.
+We know that as a parent, you juggle a lot during the week.
+Planning meals, pick-ups, doctor visits, and sports can make something like reading fall lower on the priority list.
+And that’s okay.
 Encourage another family member to read to them.
-Or once they’re old enough, encourage independent reading time.
+Or once they’re old enough, build in time for independent reading.